abuiles/ember-101/hands-on.md

 Now that we have successfully specified our own `Adapter` and made a request to our `API`, let's display our friends.

-By convention the entering point for rendering a list of any kind of resource in Web Applications is called the `Index` which normally matches to the 'Root' URL of our resource.
-With our friends example we do so through the following end-point
+By convention the entering point for rendering a list of any kind of resource in Web Applications is called the `Index` which normally matches to the `Root` URL of our resource.
+With our friends example we do so on the back-end through the following end-point
 [http://api.ember-cli-101.com/api/friends.json](http://api.ember-cli-101.com/api/friends), if you visit that URL you will see a `JSON` list with all our friends.

 T> Use [http://jsonview.com](http://jsonview.com) to have a readable version of `JSON` in your browser.

-In our `Ember.js` application we need to specify somehow that every time we go to URL `/friends` then all our users should be loaded and that they should be displayed in the Browser, to do so we need to specify a `Route`.
+In our `Ember.js` application we need to specify somehow that every time we go to URL `/friends` then all our users should be loaded and that they should be displayed in the Browser, to do this we need to specify a `Route`.

-[Routes](http://emberjs.com/api/classes/Ember.Route.html) are one of the main parts of `Ember.js`, they are in charge of everything related with setting up state, bootstrapping objects, specifying which template to render, etc.
+[Routes](http://emberjs.com/api/classes/Ember.Route.html) are one of the main parts of `Ember.js`, they are in charge of everything related with setting up state, bootstrapping objects, specifying which template to render, etc. In our case we need a `Route` that will load all our friends from the `API` and then make them available to be render in the browser.

-To understand better the previous sentence, let's create our first `Route`.
+### Creating our first `Route`.

-First, if we go to `app/router.js`, we will noticed that the `resource` generator added `this.resource('friends', function() { });` to it.
+First, if we go to `app/router.js`, we will noticed that the `resource` generator added `this.resource('friends', function() { });`.

 ~~~~~~~~
 // ...